The varied and difficult labour that women have carried out throughout history has often gone unrecognised and unpaid.

 Follow the links below each photograph to zoom in on images

 In rural communities like those of the Orkney and Shetland Islands, the northernmost parts of Scotland, many women had to learn skills such as peat gathering, knitting, and spinning.
 They needed these skills not only to earn a wage, but for the survival of their households.

 In the 1880s George Washington Wilson visited St Kilda, in the Outer Hebrides of Scotland, and documented the hard lives of its isolated inhabitants.
-There was a community on St Kilda for at least 4,000 years, until the 1930s, when the remaining islanders were no longer able to make a good living there, and were evacuated at their own request.
+There was a community on St Kilda for at least 4,000 years, until the 1930s, when the remaining islanders were no longer able to make a good living there, and were eventually evacuated.